 Try playing a game or other graphics workload with GPU-Z running on the Sensors tab — with or without logging.
 Make sure your GPU has had enough time to heat up completely before leaving the game or utility.

 You can then exit the game or utility, and return to GPU-Z to see how things progressed.
-You will need to log the data to determine the peak temperature, fan speed, etc. since the column of numbers only shows the current data.
+You will need to log the data in order to determine the peak temperature, fan speed, etc., since the column of numbers only shows the current data.

 With NZXT CAM, you can monitor your gaming PC’s CPU temperature, monitor devices, and monitor performance from one app.
 It is a fast, efficient, and easy-to-use application that makes controlling everything on the computer easy.